digital-land/validator/README.md

 to your Pipfile in [packages] section:

     validator = {editable = true,git = "https://github.com/digital-land/validator.git"}

-If you're using pip and a requirements file:
+**NOTE: pip install not working at the moment and I haven't been able to work out how to fix yet** If you're using pip and a requirements file:

     -e git+https://github.com/digital-land/validator.git#egg=Validator